peterjgrainger/action-create-branch/README.md

-# Create Branch Github Action
+# Create Branch GitHub Action

 This action creates a new branch with the same commit reference as the branch it is being ran on.